 Before picking a service, make sure they’re complying with the Fair Credit Reporting Act (FCRA).
 Otherwise, you—and them!—could be in trouble with the FTC and the Consumer Financial Protection Bureau, which jointly enforce the FCRA.

-But take care when setting your background check policy: discrimination laws still apply.
+Take special care when setting your background check policy: discrimination laws still apply.

 You can’t use the results to discriminate based on an EEOC-protected category.
 These include: